 This charging option is capable of adding significant range to an EV in not much longer than the time it takes to fill a gas tank.
 The charging speed depends on the power capacity of the charging station and the vehicle.

 Most modern EVs can be equipped with DC quick charge capability via an additional charging port on your onboard charger.
 Some come with a DC Fast Charging port automatically and some require you to purchase a special package.

 We know drivers are concerned about where EVs can charge other than at home.
-Massachusetts & Rhode Island has more public stations than most people realize.
+Massachusetts and Rhode Island have more public stations than most people realize.
 And more are getting built all the time.
-Here’s a snapshot of what’s available today, according to the Alternative Fuels Data Center.
+We recommend this "Ultimate Guide to Electric Car Charging Networks" from plugincars.com to get a feel for your options.

 There are more apps and websites that can help you find a public charging station near you.
-Check the box above to see our list of recommended sources.
+Refer to the box at the top of this section to see our list of recommended sources.
 It's easy to charge when you're on the go!